-There shall be a public library department, the head of which shall be a librarian appointed by the City Council and under the immediate supervision of the Mayor responsible to the librarian shall be determined by the City Council.
+There shall be a public library department, the head of which shall be a librarian appointed by the City Council and under the immediate supervision of the Mayor responsible to the library board and City Council.
+The salary of the librarian shall be determined by the City Council.